 Wolf spiders are hairy arachnids that can grow up to 35 mm in body length.
+Their bodies are commonly patterned in black, gray and brown hues.
 Quick moving and relatively large in size, wolf spiders often inspire fear when they are found within human dwellings.
-Wolf spiders are also sometimes confused for tarantulas.
-However, occurrences of wolf spider bites are unlikely and are not known to be deadly.
+Wolf spiders are also sometimes confused for tarantulas, nursery web and fishing spiders, and brown recluse spiders.

 Behavior, Diet & Habits

 Wolf spider habitats range from woodlands and dry, inland shrub lands to wet, coastal forests and alpine meadows.
 Some wolf spider species prefer to dwell in suburban gardens.
 Coastal sand dunes, mountain herb fields or riverbank gravel beds are also home to many wolf spider species.
 Because wolf spiderlings travel great distances, the habitat of a single species can span a large region.
 There are several wolf spiders found in the west that are most commonly brown in color, although gray and black specimens have also been documented.
 Colored markings may appear along their bodies.
 Some western wolf spiders can be found indoors, while others are specific to wet outdoor areas like riverbanks.

 Wolf spiders do not spin webs and reside instead within burrows.
 These burrows may be open or sealed with silken doors.
 In rainy seasons, wolf spiders plug their burrows with pebbles and build turrets to deflect floodwater.
 Twigs may also be placed at the top of the burrow.

 At the onset of the fall season, wolf spiders seek warmer habitats and have been known to enter homes, where they are found in windows, doors, garages, basements and houseplants.